abimren/OpenFOAM-pipe-HTC/README.md

 - For a quick test, install the binary version of OpenFOAM v12 as instructed in https://openfoam.org/download/12-ubuntu/ .
 - COM version is here: https://www.openfoam.com/news/main-news/openfoam-v2406 .
 - Make sure that *pitzDailySteady* tutorial case is working.
 - Ubuntu 24.04 encourages users to create their own Python environment.
-How to: First, cd ~
+How to: first, cd ~

   **sudo apt install python3-venv**